Spend-Cloud/SwiftTokenView/README.md

 `SwiftTokenView` is a lightweight package that lets you create easy to use `Token` views to use in UIKit or SwiftUI.

-## Features
+## Current features

-- [] Initial setup of creating simple tokens in UIKit
+- [x] Initial setup of creating simple tokens in UIKit
-- [] Initial setup of creating simple tokens in SwiftUI
-- [] Support for iOS/Mac OS X/tvOS/watchOS/Linux
 - [x] Support for Swift Package Manager

+## Features in progress

+- Initial setup of creating simple tokens in SwiftUI
+- Support for iOS/Mac OS X/tvOS/watchOS/Linux
-- [] Support for CocoaPods
+- Support for CocoaPods

 ## Examples